Leon Bailey: Arjen Robben’s heir as the Bundesliga’s right-wing king

 For almost a decade, Arjen Robben has been tormenting Bundesliga defences down the Bayern Munich right wing.
 It’s a position he’s made his own as he became the global model for inverted wingers, constantly cutting inside onto his favoured left foot, opening up the space to either whip in crosses or shoot into either corner.
-But there is now a new pretender to the Dutchman’s title as the Bundesliga’s right-wing king: Bayer Leverkusen’s Jamaican speedster Leon Bailey.
+But a new pretender to the Dutchman’s title as the Bundesliga’s right-wing king has emerged this season: Bayer Leverkusen’s Jamaican speedster Leon Bailey.

 “We had to act quickly or else we wouldn’t have been able to sign him,” said Leverkusen head scout Jonas Boldt.
 Ajax youth coach Ronald de Boer is also a known fan: “He’s so fast it’s not normal.
 His speed, combined with his technique, is very rare.
 Exceptional.
 He has no weak points.”